 Specifically, psychoanalysts’ central premise is that most of our issues are rooted in what the unconscious mind contains.
 They believe that this is because there are repressed thoughts, feelings, and traumas hidden in the unconscious.

 However, these manifest through the disturbances a person experiences, which they may not be aware of the connection.
-Psychoanalysis hopes to bring a cure by making the person aware of their unconscious thoughts and motivation.
+This approach hopes to bring a cure by making the person aware of their unconscious thoughts and motivation.

 In this way, the person will hopefully address the right problem and deal with it better.